Northeus/SLAM-visualizer/README.md

 ## Data
  - Example files are stored in `data` folder
  - Folder contains toy data
+ - After updating data you have to rebuild

 ### Points
  - `points.csv` contains all landmarks